 These bands are also known as mini loop bands, hip bands, exercise bands, workout bands, booty bands, etc. But they all do the same thing - Provide external resistance that your muscles work against.
 But before we get into how they work, let's talk more about what they are...

-Resistance bands come in various shapes and sizes, but as I said earlier, we're focusing on hip bands that are used for lower body workouts.
+Resistance bands come in various shapes and sizes, the most popular being the short ones that are used for glute activation or lower body exercises.
+There are also long resistance bands that are used for upper body and flexibility exercises.
 These types of bands come in various resistance levels: extra light, light, medium, heavy, and extra heavy.
 They are also available in two different materials: rubber/latex and fabric.
 Latex bands are the ones you commonly see on Amazon or at stores like Target.
 They usually come in a set with various resistance levels.
 Fabric bands are mostly sold online, typically only have three resistance levels, and are sold individually or in a bundle of three.
 They both work the same, but they have a few differences that might sway you to like one more than the other.
 Latex/rubber bands are slightly cheaper than fabric ones, but the material makes them less durable.
 They tend to roll up during certain movements and rip easily.
 Fabric bands are still inexpensive, but they are slightly higher priced than latex bands.
 But for just a few bucks more, you'll get a durable band with a more comfortable non-slip material.
 It's really a matter of preference when it comes to the type of resistance band you want to use, at the end of the day, they work the same way.

 How do resistance bands work?